Renaissance architecture: Domes

 The dome is used frequently, both as a very large structural feature that is visible from the exterior, and also as a means of roofing smaller spaces where they are only visible internally.
 After the success of the dome in Brunelleschi's design for Florence Cathedral and its use in Bramante's plan for St. Peter's Basilica (1506) in Rome, the dome became an indispensable element in church architecture and later even for secular architecture, such as Palladio's Villa Rotonda.
 (Note: A major use of this feature is great dome of the US Capitol Building (begun 1856) in Washington, D.C. and all the subsequent State Capitals buildings in the Renaissance Revival style.)

 Ceilings

 Roofs are fitted with flat or coffered ceilings.
 They are not left open as in Medieval architecture.
 They are frequently painted or decorated.

 Doors

 Doors usually have square lintels.
-They may be set with in an arch or surmounted by a triangular or segmental pediment.
+They may be set within an arch or surmounted by a triangular or segmental pediment.
 Openings that do not have doors are usually arched and frequently have a large or decorative keystone.